What to sow and grow in October

 Herbs & vegetables to sow and grow

-• Sow for growing in winter salad leaves cold frames or cloches throughout the winter. greenhouses, ' can be sown from September to January in an unheated greenhouse or cold frame.
-Winter Gem'
+- Sow winter salad, and grow in greenhouses, cold frames or cloches throughout the winter.
+Lettuce 'Winter Gem' can be sown from September to January in an unheated greenhouse or cold frame.

-• Sow under spring onion 'Performer' - they'll be ready to start harvesting in the spring. cloches
+- Sow spring onion 'Performer' under cloches — they'll be ready to start harvesting in the spring.

-- Sow winter lettuce such as ' directly into the ground this month.
-Arctic King'
+- Sow winter lettuce such as 'Arctic King' directly into the ground this month.

-- Winter-hardy pea ' can be direct sown now for cropping next spring.
-Meteor'
+- Winter-hardy pea 'Meteor' can be directly sown now for cropping next spring.

-- Sow broad bean ' outdoors for the earliest crops next year.
-Aquadulce Claudia'
+- Sow broad bean 'Aquadulce Claudia' outdoors for the earliest crops next year.

 Fruit to sow and grow

-Autumn is an ideal time to plant many varieties of fruit trees.
-See our extensive range of and get ready to enjoy delicious fresh fruit straight from your garden or allotment. fruit trees online Other plants to grow:
+- Autumn is an ideal time to plant bare root fruit trees.
+See dwarf varieties that are ideal for a balcony, or some larger rootstocks for starting your outdoor orchard — either way get ready to enjoy delicious homegrown fruit straight from your garden or allotment.

 Keep one step ahead — what to order this month